Miranshah Airfield: Establishment

 The mud fort consisted of high walls, containing the headquarters, hangars, officers mess, and tented accommodation.
 There were guard towers equipped with powerful searchlights, and aircraft were kept within the fort.
 Outside the fort was an L-shaped airstrip measuring 800 yards (732 meters).
 When a flight took place, the door of the fort was to be opened, and an aircraft would taxi in and out to the airstrip.
 RAF Miranshah was also located 3,000 feet high and surrounded by hills, which made it prone to severe storms, accompanied by hail.
 This made flying in the area difficult and dangerous.

+By the 1940s, the runway located in front of the gate was replaced by a parallel runway.
+Miranshah Fort was also well-developed by then, undergoing continuous minor upgrades.
+On both sides of the fort were aircraft hangars, while the barracks were hot and windy because it was made of wood.
+Newer facilities within the fort included a Tochi Scouts camp, cinema, and airmens' quarters.
 In 1940, Miranshah was put under control of RAF Kohat, commanded by IAF officers from August 1943 to June 1947.
+A gunnery range was eventually established five miles away from the airfield, supporting bombing training.
+The marking of the range was completed by ten Khassadar tribals, supervised by Air Commodore Amrit L. Saigal.
+Quadrants would be placed for the marking of errors.
+RAF Miranshah also had its own football team, and matches would commonly be played against RAF Kohat.
+As the base did not have its own restaurant or bazaar, stationed personnel were able to save up their pay.

-Danday Camp
+Dardoni Camp

-Adjacent to the runway was the Danday Camp.
+Adjacent to the runway was the Dardoni Camp.
 It served as a British army installation, and the airfield was originally named after it.
-Between 1936-37, the 113th Pack Battery and the 13th (Danday) Mountain Battery of the 25th Indian Mountain Regiment was stationed at the camp during the North West Frontier campaign.
+During 1936, the 113th Pack Battery and the 13th (Dardoni) Mountain Battery of the 25th Indian Mountain Regiment was stationed at the camp to support the ongoing North West Frontier campaign.
+In April 1936, the Dardoni Camp was razed following use.

 Counter-Insurgency Operations

+Hawker Sea Fury T.61 of No. 9 Squadron PAF "Griffins" taxies for take off for a photo session at Miranshah in December 1957.

 In 1950, the Pakistan Air Force and the Tochi Scouts of Pakistan's paramilitary Frontier Corps carried counter-insurgency operations in the airfield.
 PAF No. 14 Fighter-bomber Squadron was stationed at the airfield, tasked to contain the insurgency in the tribal areas of North Waziristan.
 There was a weapons firing range for the PAF, located next to the airfield.